 What will you experience each session?
 Each session will include various combinations of the following four elements:

-(1) Guided meditation with review of the Dynamic Mindfulness meditation technique,
+(1) Guided meditation with review and further development of the Dynamic Mindfulness meditation technique,

 (2) Presentations on Interpersonal Neurobiology and the brain providing a systematic review of the field,

 (3) Presentations on non-dual awareness and the transverbal aspect of subjective experience, and

 (4) Question period with examination of participants’ meditation experiences and progress.

 The program will thus be based on a 5-dimensional view of reality as we explore the 5 aspects of human experience in an integrated fashion: